dotnet/docs/docs/framework/resources/working-with-resx-files-programmatically.md

 > [!WARNING]
 > Do not use resource files to store passwords, security-sensitive information, or private data.

 The following example creates a .resx file named CarResources.resx that stores six strings, an icon, and two application-defined objects (two `Automobile` objects).
-Note that the `Automobile` class, which is defined and instantiated in the example, is tagged with the <xref:System.SerializableAttribute> attribute.
+The `Automobile` class, which is defined and instantiated in the example, is tagged with the <xref:System.SerializableAttribute> attribute.

 [!code-csharp[Conceptual.Resources.ResX#1](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.resources.resx/cs/create1.cs#1)]
 [!code-vb[Conceptual.Resources.ResX#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.resources.resx/vb/create1.vb#1)]